Strap in for a dose of culture in Singapore ‘cos you’re in for a ride!

 We don’t know about you but we can’t get enough of our local attractions!
 Feel like you’ve covered the usual spots to death?
 You’ll be surprised at the number of uncharted territories yet to be explored.
 Transport to sakura season at the Japanese Cemetery park, take in the sea breeze at the Raffles Marina Lighthouse or head to the undisturbed Hampstead Wetlands Park.
 And of course, the kooky Haw Par Villa will forever be on our list of unconventional things to do in Singapore.
 Or for a change, visit a niche museum that includes cute turtles and tortoises!

 One way to dip your toes into Singapore’s diverse culture?
 Experience it for yourself!
 Singapore’s not shy at sharing her age-old traditions with curious minds.
-Which is why you’ll find myriad workshops, demonstrations, cooking classes and activities to sign up for.
-From Yixing Zisha ceramic art (Chinese pottery) and Singapore-style coffee making to woodblock printing, banana leaf dining etiquette and even Peranakan cooking classes, there’s always something new to try.
+This is why you’ll find myriad workshops, demonstrations, cooking classes and activities to sign up for.
+From Chinese painting and calligraphy courses and Chinese tea appreciation workshops to Indian cultural dance, and Peranakan cooking classes, there’s always something new to try.

 Put your photography skills to the test by taking a wall crawl through the best street art in Singapore.
 From the back alleys of Kampong Glam to the CBD, our tiny island is rife with beautiful works of art.

 Immerse yourself in diverse performing art forms related to theatre, dance, music and drama in Singapore.
-Various festivals like the Singapore International Festival of Arts and Festivals at The Esplanade (Pesta Raya, A Tapestry of Sacred Music, Chinese Festival of Arts and Kalaa Utsavam) are held throughout the year so you’ll be spoiled for choice.
+Various festivals like the Singapore International Festival of Arts and festivals at Esplanade (Pesta Raya, Baybeats, A Tapestry of Sacred Music, Chinese Festival of Arts and Kalaa Utsavam) are held throughout the year so you’ll be spoiled for choice.

 And that’s how it’s done!
 Who’s ready to discover Singapore’s colourful culture?